Joseph E. Brown: Second term

 Brown easily won re-election in 1859 when he defeated a young Warren Akin Sr. (who was just beginning his political career) by a margin of 60%-40%.

 Brown was a slave owner; in 1850, he owned five slaves.
 By 1860 when he was governor, he owned a total of 19 slaves and several farms in Cherokee County, Georgia.

 Brown became a strong supporter of secession from the United States after Abraham Lincoln's election and South Carolina's secession in 1860.
 He feared that Lincoln would abolish slavery.
 Considering it the basis of the South's lucrative plantation economy, he called upon Georgians to oppose the efforts to end slavery:

 Once the Confederacy was established, Brown, a states' rights advocate, spoke out against expansion of the Confederate central government's powers.
 He denounced President Jefferson Davis in particular.
 Brown tried to stop Colonel Francis Bartow from taking Georgia troops "out of the state" to the First Battle of Bull Run.
-Though he objected most strenuously to military conscription by the Confederate government in Richmond, Brown also protested the army's impressment of goods and slave labor, and was critical of Confederate tax and blockade-running policies.
+He objected most strenuously to military conscription by the Confederate government in Richmond, protested the army's impressment of goods and slave labor, and was critical of Confederate tax and blockade-running policies.
 In time, other Confederate governors followed Brown's example, undermining the war effort and sapping the Confederacy of vital resources.

 Third term

 In 1861, Brown was up for re-election to a third term.
-It was at this time, during the re-election campaign, that Western & Atlantic Railroad Superintendent John Wood Lewis, and old friend of the governor, decided to resign from the railroad.
+It was at this time, during the re-election campaign, that Western & Atlantic Railroad Superintendent John Wood Lewis, an old friend of the governor, decided to resign from the railroad.
 The timing could not have been worse.
 Fearing that Lewis' resignation would be interpreted negatively, the governor requested that Lewis keep the resignation a secret; but the resignation letter was leaked to the press, causing a rift between the two old friends.
 Brown wrote to Lewis, saying: "I did not deserve this at your hands, and I confess I felt it keenly...I do not attribute improper motives, but only say the coincidence was an unfortunate one for me".
 The two friends eventually smoothed over the incident, and Governor Brown was subsequently re-elected.
-On April 7, 1862, months after Lewis left the railroad, Governor Brown appointed Lewis to a vacant seat in the Confederate Senate from Georgia in the 1st Confederate States Congress, 1862–1863.
+On April 7, 1862, months after Lewis left the railroad, Governor Brown appointed Lewis to a vacant seat in the Confederate Senate in the 1st Confederate States Congress, 1862–1863.
 Robert Toombs, former Confederate States Secretary of State, had created the vacancy when he declined his election at the Congress's opening session on February 18.